squoilin/EnergyScope_open/docs/ampl/index.md

   - **Format:** Capitalized words with underscores.
   - **Example:** `End_Uses`, `F_Mult`, `TotalCost`
   - **Purpose:** Highlights decision variables that the model optimizes, making them easily identifiable within the model equations.

-### Standards

-#### Consistency:
-   - All sets, parameters, and variables adhere to the above naming conventions throughout the model to ensure uniformity.

-#### Descriptive Naming:
-   - Names are chosen to be descriptive and indicative of their role within the model.
-Avoid abbreviations unless they are widely understood within the context.

-#### Separation of Concerns:
-   - Variables represent decision variables to be optimized.
-   - Parameters encapsulate data inputs and fixed attributes.
-   - Sets define the indices and categories used to structure the model.

-#### Documentation:
-   - Every set, parameter, and variable is thoroughly documented with descriptions, definitions, bounds, units, and usage context to aid users in understanding their purpose and application.

-#### Modularity:
-   - The model is structured in a modular fashion, allowing individual components (sets, parameters, variables) to be updated or modified without affecting unrelated parts of the model.